haowang-lslab/haowang-lslab.github.io/_pages/about.md

 <a href="https://arxiv.org/abs/2405.18711">[arXiv]</a>

-- Developed a novel "**internal consistency**" approach to calibrate reasoning in Large Language Models (LLMs), **resulting in a significant boost in reasoning performance**.
+- Developed a novel "**internal consistency**" approach to calibrate reasoning in LLMs, **resulting in a significant boost in reasoning performance** without requiring additional training.
 - Conducted in-depth analysis of Chain-of-Thought (CoT) reasoning in LLMs through the lens of internal representations.
 </div>
 </div>